Evolving Compliance Regulations

 All in all, these findings from EY underline how having effective data and intelligence procedures in place represents a significant barrier to firms being able to answer any of the FCA’s five questions positively.

-How Back-Office Workforce Optimisation can help
+How can Back-Office Workforce Optimisation help?

 The result is that agent availability increases and decreases with the ebb and flow of demand, the right people get the right tasks at the right time and basic repetitive tasks become automated, freeing up human resources for more complicated, valuable work.